Artist Frequently Asked Questions

 Q: How many images can I send with the application?

-A: Send 1 image of your booth, and 3 images of your art per category.
+A: You may upload 3 images of your art, and 1 image of your booth, per category.
 Each category requires its own application.
-For example, if you have pottery and jewelry, send an image of your booth display, and three images each of pottery and jewelry.
+For example, if you have pottery and jewelry, you will need to submit two applications, where you may upload 3 images of your art and 1 image of your booth in each category.
 Images must clearly display the items to be sold; images for jewelry and other small items in particular must have enough detail so that we can judge the quality of the work.

 Q: What happens after the jury meets?